EA407-7-FY-LO:

 MFA W41020 Acting

-This compulsory MA/Postgraduate Diploma in Acting module begins with a brief introduction to various theories of character creation.
-The focus is on contemporary theatre practice within a historical context.
-Students will examine a range of theories developed by contemporary theatre practitioners.
+This module begins with a brief introduction to ancient Greek as well non-Western performance traditions, tracing theatres developing role in culture and society.
+The focus is on contemporary theatre practices within its historical context, exploring key theories developed by practitioners.
 The work of the module is designed to reinforce the importance of research and to establish effective research techniques appropriate for practice-led actor training at postgraduate level.

-By the end of this module, students will be expected to be able to demonstrate:
+By the end of the module students will be expected to be able to:

-- Clear and appropriate process to develop the idea
+- Demonstrate clear and appropriate process to develop an idea.

 No additional information available.